Tracy Oliver

-Tracy Y. Oliver is an American film and television writer, producer, director, and actress.
-Oliver originally starred in the web series The Mis-Adventures of Awkward Black Girl, before serving as a staff writer on ABC's The Neighbors and STARZ's Survivor's Remorse.
+Tracy Yvonne Oliver is a screenwriter, producer, director, and actress.
+Oliver originally starred in the web series The Mis-Adventures of Awkward Black Girl (2011–2012) before serving as a writer on two comedy television series: ABC's The Neighbors (2012–2014) and Starz's Survivor's Remorse (2014–2015).

 Oliver has co-written three movies: Barbershop: The Next Cut (2016), Girls Trip (2017), and Little (2019), with Girls Trip making her the first African-American woman to write a film that grossed over US$100 million.
 Oliver also created and wrote the BET television series First Wives Club and wrote the screenplay to the 2019 film adaptation of The Sun Is Also a Star.
-Oliver also runs a production company, Tracy Yvonne Productions.

 Career

-Oliver started her career shortly after attending Stanford University and USC Film School, where she double majored in American studies and drama. along with creating the black theater company Black Stage.
-She portrayed Nina, the antagonist to Issa Rae's "J", in Rae's 2011-12 web series The Mis-Adventures of Awkward Black Girl.
+Oliver is originally from South Carolina.
+She attended Stanford University, where she double majored in American studies and drama with hopes of becoming an actress, before becoming disillusioned with the roles she was getting.
+There, she met Issa Rae in a drama class, where the two first collaborated.
+After graduating from Stanford, Oliver attended the USC School of Cinematic Arts and graduated in 2010 with a Master's of Fine Arts in producing for film, television and new media.
+After earning her master's, Oliver created the black theater company Black Stage.
+She portrayed Nina, the antagonist in Rae's web series The Mis-Adventures of Awkward Black Girl, from 2011 to 2012.
 In addition to acting in Awkward Black Girl, Oliver also served as a writer and producer.
-Oliver wrote and circulated a spec script for a movie called Marriage Is for White People.
-The script got the attention of Dan Fogelman, who then hired her as a staff writer on ABC's The Neighbors.
-Oliver then became a staff writer and story editor on STARZ's Survivor's Remorse.
+Oliver wrote and circulated a spec script for a movie called Marriage Is for White People based on the "aggressive erasure of people of color" she observed in the 2009 romantic comedy film He's Just Not That Into You.
+The script got the attention of Dan Fogelman, who had the same manager as Oliver at the time and soon hired her as a writer on ABC's comedy-science fiction series The Neighbors, which ran from 2012 to 2014.
+Oliver then became a staff writer and story editor on the Starz comedy-drama television series Survivor's Remorse.

-Oliver partnered with Black-ish creator Kenya Barris to write the comedies Barbershop: The Next Cut (2016), starring Ice Cube and Cedric the Entertainer.
+Oliver partnered with Black-ish creator Kenya Barris to write the 2016 comedy film Barbershop: The Next Cut, starring Ice Cube and Cedric the Entertainer.
 The movie received positive reviews and grossed $55 million on a budget of $20 million.
 Oliver and Barris then co-wrote Girls Trip (2017), starring Queen Latifah, Regina Hall, Jada Pinkett Smith, and Tiffany Haddish.
 Girls Trip received positive reviews and grossed over $140 million worldwide, making Oliver the first African-American woman to write a film that grossed over $100 million.